 Share Encrypted Data with a Third-Party API

 Using Encryption as a Service allows you to keep sensitive data encrypted at all times: at rest, in transit and in use.
 Although this is a powerful security enhancement, third-party APIs need data in plaintext.
 We need a way to decrypt that data after it leaves our infrastructure, and before it reaches a third-party endpoint.
-We can achieve this using the Outbound Relay Primitive.
+We can achieve this using the Relay Primitive.

 Integrate the Proxy

-To use Outbound Relay, first include and initialize the Evervault Node.js SDK in your application and enable Outbound Relay.
+To use Relay, first include and initialize the Evervault Node.js SDK in your application and enable Outbound Relay.

-Then, using an HTTPclient, we can send a request to the RequestBin endpoint, and the Evervault SDK will automatically intercept the request and route it through Outbound Relay.
-Since Outbound Relay intercepts HTTP requests, the proxy will work regardless of whether you’re sending a request directly to a REST endpoint, or using a third-party SDK.
+Then, using an HTTPclient, we can send a request to the RequestBin endpoint, and the Evervault SDK will automatically intercept the request and route it through Relay.

-fields are still encrypted.
-Next, we’ll configure Outbound Relay to decrypt any encrypted data that gets sent to this endpoint.
+If you run the snippet, you’ll see the request in your RequestBin logs.
+You’ll notice that the email and password fields are still encrypted.
+Next, we’ll configure a Relay to decrypt any encrypted data that gets sent to this endpoint.

 Configure the Proxy